NexCen restructures, Platt duties expanded

-Moving quickly to cut overhead and right its cash flow, NexCen Brands entered June with a pared-down headquarters staff, consolidated executive responsibilities and with an investment bank retained to chart a financial strategy.
+New York – Moving quickly to cut overhead and right its cash flow, NexCen Brands today announced its has pared headquarters staff, consolidated executive responsibilities and retained an investment bank to chart a financial strategy.

 NexCen said it has eliminated about 25% of its New York staff, largely organizational and administrative positions that do not directly contribute to the company’s business with franchisees, licensees and business partners.
 Reductions in payroll and salary deferrals are expected to save approximately $3 million annually, the company reported.
 It expects additional expense savings going forward.